dqna64/reactjs-project-tutorial/tutorial.md

 ]
 ```

+# Other

+- SHow resources for html, css, js.
+Preferably small articles so its not too overwhelming

 # Intro

 - What you'll learn in this tutorial
 - What you'll do in this tutorial
 - Prereqs
+    - Don't need to understand css.
+Past HTML experience helpful but you'll pick it up very quickly through this tutorial.

 # Part 1: Setup